evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ## 1. Create an account

-Evidently Cloud is in private beta.
-Once you get the registration link from us, create your account and confirm the email.
+Evidently Cloud is currently in beta.

 {% hint style="success" %}
-**Can I try Evidently Cloud?** To request a free trial, fill out [this form](https://www.evidentlyai.com/cloud-signup).
+**Can I try Evidently Cloud?** To start your free trial, [create an account](http://app.evidently.cloud/signup).
 {% endhint %}

 <details>